 Does the width of the soundbar matter?

-The width matters only when the speakers inside it are built according to the width of the soundbar.
+In-Short: The width matters only when the speakers inside it are built according to the width of the soundbar.
 Because the speaker driver needs room to move back and forth and produce sound.
 But if the width of the speaker inside it is smaller than the soundbar width is of no use.

-Brief details of it.
-If the soundbar width is 12 inches and the speakers inside it are 8 inches each then the width of the soundbar matters but if the speakers are 4 inches each then the width of the soundbar is of no use.
+In-Depth: If the soundbar width is 12 inches and the speakers inside it are 8 inches each then the width of the soundbar matters but if the speakers are 4 inches each then the width of the soundbar is of no use.
 The deeper the speaker’s width, the deeper the driver can move and the deeper sound will be.
 Because the speaker drivers inside the soundbar need space to move in.
 As a result, the sound and bass will be deep and accurate.

 But the width should not exceed a lot more than what is needed.
 But don’t worry, the engineers in the soundbar companies are aware of it, and they will never cut or increase the width of the soundbar unless it is not a reputable company.